muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 Anatolian migrations tell a formidable history of humanity that connects today’s population of Turkey (including self-perceived ethnic Turks who are likely to be of mix origins) to a succession of successful civilizations and enriching migrations.
-Recasting Turkey’s history by affirming that Turkey today is the descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claiming the
+Recasting Turkey’s history by affirming that Turkey today is the [partial] descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claiming the